nashpitre/nashpitre.github.io/blog/_posts/2017 resolution.md

+---
+layout: post
 Date: 12/30/16

-Permalink: 2017-resolution
+permalink: 2017-resolution

-# New Year's Resolution
+title: New Year's Resolution
+---

 - Learn more
 - Write more